 There are more than 100,000 people in uniform and around 25,000 civilians employed by the Department of National Defence.
 Police forces, commercial airlines and other organisations have also had to consider the issue.

 What the rules will be

 Personnel who conduct high-altitude parachute drops, engage in air traffic control, operate lasers, serve on helicopters, planes and submarines or pilot drones are subject to limits for 28 days prior to deployment.
 This is because, per the defence ministry, traces of cannabis linger in the human body for up to 28 days after consumption.
 The restriction is that ingestion of dope for up to eight hours before work is a no-no. If personnel drive military vehicles, handle weapons or explosives or deliver emergency services, the prohibition is for 24 hours.
-Carrying cannabis while on international operations or aircraft or ships will be prescribed.
+It will be impermissible to carry cannabis while on international operations or aircraft or ships.
 Civilians – contractors or government employees – are also covered.
 There will be a yearly review of the policy.

 Anyone affected by cannabis faces suspension from duty.
 There can be a demand for a blood, saliva or urine sample if an accident occurs where someone involved is thought to have taken cannabis.

 The brass is “unreasonable” when it comes to cannabis